Networkengineer1993/Ansible/Network SOP/Install mode upgrade issue.md

 1956839424 bytes total (355348480 bytes free)
 NET17658-LAN-FARNBOROUGH.CE3#
 ```
-Removed unwated files from flash memory then it allowed us to upgarde the switch
+Removed new IOS SPA.pkg files by using below given commands in flash memory then it allowed us to upgarde the switch
 ```bash

 NET17658-LAN-FARNBOROUGH.CE3#delete /force /recursive flash:cat9k_lite_iosxe.17.09.06a.SPA.conf